1TEFYN1/JikReputation/README.md

 # JikReputation
- App, which purposed on becoming a strong man with big eggs.
+ App, which purposed on reputation of jiks and becoming a strong man with big eggs.